svilkata/computer_store/README.md

 Each user with roles either ADMIN and/or EMPLOYEE_SALES has access to change the order status - for all existing orders possible.
 Each user with role CUSTOMER or with rolse EMPLOYEE_PURCHASES & CUSTOMER  has only the standard access - i.e. only access to his/her own orders, and not access to any / all orders.
 It works sorted by default (by created datetime DESCENDING) and the last added order appears first in the result list.
-* Implemented server-side combined search for finding computers and integrated with Pagination and default sorted by price ASCENDING - the combined search criteria is by model name (brand name is always a part of the model name) and by minSellingPrice and maxSellingPrice
+* Implemented server-side combined search for finding computers and integrated with Pagination and default sorted by price ASCENDING - the combined search criteria is by model name CASE SENSITIVE for now (brand name is always a part of the model name) and by minSellingPrice and maxSellingPrice